BlueQuantumx/BlueQuantumx/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Appcontest & BBHust (-> Bingyan Studio)
+- 🔭 I’m currently working on ACM/XCPC & BBHust (-> Bingyan Studio)
-- 🌱 I’m currently learning ACM & Apple development kits
+- 🌱 I’m currently learning ACM & Machine Learning & ~Apple development kits~
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->